 Each company uses different testing methodologies.
 RootMetrics performs road tests and covers a wider physical area than other tests, but OpenSignal is more relevant to users, as its results come from an amalgamation of crowdsourced data.
 Basically, T-Mobile doesn’t have as much coverage in rural areas as Verizon, but it performs well in urban zones.
 If you live in a city, you can benefit from T-Mobile’s fast speeds.

-Though there are some conflicting reports on T-Mobile’s network performance, it is still one of the best cell phone providers in the U.S. It has one of the fastest 4G networks which performs particularly well in urban areas, and offers feature-rich unlimited plans.
+Though there are some conflicting reports on T-Mobile’s network performance, it is still one of the top cell services in the US.
+It has one of the fastest 4G networks which performs particularly well in urban areas, and offers feature-rich unlimited plans.
 It also has the most widespread national coverage of the ultra fast 5G network connectivity.
+OpenSignal claims users are connected to 5G on average for 22% of the time, which is 8% higher than the next-placed rival.

 T-Mobile review: Unlimited plans